 Broga Hill is located at Broga, a small town on the border of Selangor and Negeri Sembilan.
 It is 50km from Kuala Lumpur and 33km from Seremban.

-The entrance to the car park is directly opposite Rabbit Fun Land.
+The entrance to the car park is directly opposite Rabbit Fun Land (since moved to Lenggeng).

 The car park used to charge RM 2 and there was no charge for climbing the hill.
 It has now changed to free parking and an entrance fee of RM 1 per person.
 They probably got fed up with people parking outside and walking in to avoid paying the parking fee!

 There is a sign saying pets are not allowed.

 Although the announcement in August said that a restoration project to repair the damage to the hill would take 3 months, no work had commenced when I visited in mid October 2017.
 It appears that the hill will be closed for much longer than 3 months.